 SGTC hosts Breast Cancer Awareness Walk

-AMERICUS – Hope, Fight, Cure.
-Those were the words that helped Terri Wooden, Human Resources Specialist for the Sumter County Board of Commissioners, overcome a battle with breast cancer.
-The two-year survivor and mother of five grown children, shared her story recently with faculty, staff, and students at South Georgia Technical College prior to the college’s Breast Cancer Awareness Walk on campus.
+AMERICUS – “We are not alone,” said retired pastor and breast cancer survivor Gloria Wynds when she shared her story of fighting and survival recently with faculty, staff, and students at South Georgia Technical College prior to the college’s Breast Cancer Awareness Walk around campus.

 The SGTC Student Affairs department sponsored the Breast Cancer Awareness event to celebrate and honor those who have or have had breast cancer.
-Terri Wooden talked with the over 50 individuals who participated in the brief memory/honor walk and light snacks and refreshments after the walk.
-SGTC also had a wall of fame for individuals to recognize loved ones and friends who have suffered and died from cancer or who have overcome the disease.
+SGTC also had a window of fame for individuals to recognize loved ones and friends who have suffered and died from cancer or who have overcome the disease.

-Following the brief talk by Wooden, the faculty, staff and students participated in the brief memory/honor walk and returned to the Odom Center for a time of light snacks, refreshments and celebration.
+Following the brief talk by Wynds, the faculty, staff, and students participated in the brief memory/honor walk and returned to the Odom Center for a time of light snacks, refreshments and celebration.
 SGTC faculty, staff, and students were encouraged to wear pink to show support for breast cancer awareness.